go-delve/delve/Documentation/cli/config.md

-max-string-len | Maximum string length used when printing variables. max-variable-recurse | Maximum number of nested struct members when printing variables. position | Controls how the current position in the program is displayed (source | disassembly | default). prompt-color | Prompt color, as a terminal escape sequence. show-location-expr | If true the 'whatis' command will print the DWARF location expression of its argument. source-list-arrow-color | Source list arrow color, as a terminal escape sequence.
+max-string-len | Maximum string length used when printing variables. max-variable-recurse | Maximum number of nested struct members when printing variables. position | Controls how the current position in the program is displayed (source | disassembly | default). prompt | Controls Delve's command line prompt.
+Use `help config prompt` for documentation on the available escape codes. prompt-color | Prompt color, as a terminal escape sequence. show-location-expr | If true the 'whatis' command will print the DWARF location expression of its argument. source-list-arrow-color | Source list arrow color, as a terminal escape sequence.